unit8co/darts/INSTALL.md

 # Installation Guide

-Some of the models depend on `prophet` and `torch`, which have non-Python dependencies.
-A Conda environment is thus recommended because it will handle all of those in one go.
+Below, we detail how to install Darts using either `conda` or `pip`.

 ## From conda-forge
-Currently only the x86_64 architecture with Python 3.7-3.9 is fully supported with conda; consider using PyPI if you are running into troubles.
+Currently only the x86_64 architecture with Python 3.7-3.10 is fully supported with conda; consider using PyPI if you are running into troubles.

-To create a conda environment for Python 3.7
+To create a conda environment for Python 3.9
 (after installing [conda](https://docs.conda.io/en/latest/miniconda.html)):

-    conda create --name <env-name> python=3.7
+    conda create --name <env-name> python=3.9

 Don't forget to activate your virtual environment